Minimum CO2 Monozukuri (Manufacturing)

 Progress on Meeting CO2 Emissions Targets

-Throughout the Company, in fiscal 2018 we made 2,080 energy-saving improvements, upgraded to high-efficiency cogeneration (two units), and brought technology development projects on line (three projects).
-As a result, CO2 emissions per unit fell to 75, indexed to fiscal 2013, below our target of 76.
-Due to aggressive energy-saving activities, CO2 emissions of Group companies also fell below their target of 68, reaching 68 compared with the fiscal 2013 level.
+Throughout the Company, in fiscal 2019 we made 2,120 energy-saving improvements, upgraded to high-efficiency cogeneration (one unit), and brought technology development projects on line (four projects).
+As a result, CO2 emissions per unit (non-consolidated basis) fell 32%, indexed to fiscal 2013, to 68.
+Due to aggressive energy-saving activities, CO2 emissions of Group companies also declined 35%, to 65, compared with the fiscal 2013 level.

 (1) Promoting Technological Development in Production Processes